onelone852/HTOML/README.md

 ## Currently support

-1. Some HTML elements:
+1. Some HTML elements

+    - Most of the non-empty/void elements
-- Simple elements:
+    - Simple empty/void elements:
-    - p
-    - b
-    - i
-    - strong
-    - mark
-    - u
-    - s
+        - br
-    - small
+        - hr
     - Simple head elements:
         - title
-- Lang in body element
-- Element `a`
+    - Element `a` with `href` attribute

+2. HTML version and `lang` attribute for `body` element

 ## LICENSE